Recruiting Studies

 Temporal lobe epilepsy is the most common form of focal epilepsy, with seizures originating in the temporal lobe of the brain.
 It can cause unusual sensations, memory problems, and altered consciousness.
 Treatment includes antiseizure medications and surgery for drug-resistant cases.

 Clinical trials are advancing new treatments for temporal lobe epilepsy.
-Currently, 31 studies are recruiting a combined 5,904 participants across the United States.
-Research is being conducted by 25 organizations including Abivax S.A., Eli Lilly and Company, Alliance for Clinical Trials in Oncology and 22 others.
+Currently, 61 studies are recruiting a combined 7,897 participants across the United States.
+Research is being conducted by 48 organizations including University of Pennsylvania, Eli Lilly and Company, University of California, Davis and 45 others.

 2026 Temporal Lobe Epilepsy Research Landscape

-Research is being led by 25 different organizations, including Abivax S.A., Eli Lilly and Company, Alliance for Clinical Trials in Oncology, Rutgers, The State University of New Jersey, Merck Sharp & Dohme LLC, and 20 others.
+Research is being led by 48 different organizations, including University of Pennsylvania, Eli Lilly and Company, University of California, Davis, Alliance for Clinical Trials in Oncology, Rutgers, The State University of New Jersey, and 43 others.
 The large number of sponsors reflects significant research interest and investment in temporal lobe epilepsy treatment advancement.

-Geographically, temporal lobe epilepsy trials are most concentrated in Boston, Massachusetts (8 trials); Phoenix, Arizona (7 trials); Little Rock, Arkansas (7 trials); Chicago, Illinois (7 trials); Birmingham, Alabama (5 trials) and 7 other cities.
+Geographically, temporal lobe epilepsy trials are most concentrated in Duarte, California (9 trials); Rochester, Minnesota (8 trials); Philadelphia, Pennsylvania (7 trials); Chicago, Illinois (7 trials); Houston, Texas (7 trials) and 7 other cities.

 Featured Temporal Lobe Epilepsy Studies